 - 1 cup diced green onion (use regular onion if not low FODMAP)

-- 1 cup diced organic yukon gold potatoes
+- 1 pound diced organic yukon gold potatoes

 - 3-4 cups broth or water*